PostHog/posthog.com/contents/docs/billing/limits-alerts.md

 title: Billing limits and alerts
 ---

 To help you avoid surprise bills, PostHog enables you to set billing limits for each of our products.
-Setting a billing limit means that we will stop ingesting/processing your data so that you will not be charged over the set limit.
-In other words, if you exceed the billing limit you set, your data will be lost forever.
+Setting a billing limit means we will stop ingesting and processing your data so you are not charged over the set limit.
+In other words, if you exceed the billing limit you set, your additional data is lost forever.

 To set a billing limit: